electricbookworks/electric-book-deploy-workflow/README.md

 # Electric Book Deploy Workflow Plugin

-This deploy workflow plugin gets used by Electric Book projects with automated deploys to an Electric Book Server instance.
+This deploy workflow plugin gets used by Electric Book projects and media repos with automated deploys to an Electric Book Server instance and/or S3 buckets.

 ## Adding the workflow to your project repository